JuBiotech/estim8/paper/paper.md

 # Results and discussion
 ## Workflow
 The workflow in $\texttt{estim8}$ follows a structured approach to bioprocess modeling and parameter estimation (Figure 1).
 Users begin by developing mathematical models using third-party software that supports the FMI standard, such as OpenModelica [@RN22].
 This open-source platform provides an interactive modeling environment with graphical capabilities and enables the export of models as Functional Mock-up Units (FMUs), supporting both CoSimulation and ModelExchange formats.
+Noteworthy, models of the SBML [@RN40] standard can be translated to Modelica [@RN11], further enhancing the scope of modeling tools supported in $\texttt{estim8}$.

 The exported FMU is then integrated into $\texttt{estim8}$ using the $\texttt{FmuModel}$ class.
 The package implements a structured data hierarchy where $\texttt{Experiment}$ objects contain $\texttt{Measurement}$s, associated $\texttt{error\_models}$, and $\texttt{observation\_mapping}s$ .
 A key feature of $\texttt{estim8}$ is its comprehensive handling of biological replicates, which are crucial for ensuring statistical quality in biological experiments [@RN37].
 The package accounts for varying conditions between replicates, such as different experimental conditions, through model replicates that can share global parameters while maintaining replicate-specific local parameters based on a user-defined $\texttt{ParameterMapping}$.